Accessible Wedding Venues: Complete Planning Guide - Cheese Wedding Cake Shop

 • Conducting thorough venue assessments using a comprehensive checklist that covers restrooms, seating areas, and emergency exits is crucial.
 This will ensure you are fully prepared and confident in your planning, knowing that you have considered every aspect of accessibility for your guests.

-• It's important to verify that the venue's staff are trained in accessibility protocols and emergency procedures for assisting guests with mobility challenges.
+• It’s essential to verify that the venue’s staff are trained in accessibility protocols and emergency procedures for assisting guests with mobility challenges.
 This will reassure you that your guests will be well taken care of and can fully enjoy the celebration.

 Understanding Essential Accessibility Features